-In this work, we propose a framework for lifelong RL that focuses not only on transfer between tasks for faster RL, but also gives guarantees on the generalisation of an agent's skills over an unknown task distribution.
+In this work, we propose a framework for lifelong RL that focuses not only on transfer between tasks for faster RL, but also provides guarantees on the generalisation of an agent's skills over an unknown task distribution.
 We first extend the logical composition framework of Nangue Tasse et al. (2020) to discounted and stochastic tasks.
-This enables us to provide theoretical bounds for our approach in stochastic settings, and also enables us to easily compare our bounds to previous works in the discounted setting.
+We provide theoretical bounds for our approach in stochastic settings, and also compare them to previous work in the discounted setting.
 We then show how our framework leverages logical composition to tackle the lifelong RL problem.
-The framework enables agents to iteratively solve tasks as they are given, while at the same time constructing a library of skills which can be composed to obtain behaviours for solving future tasks faster or even without further learning.
+The framework enables agents to iteratively solve tasks as they are given, while at the same time constructing a library of skills that can be composed to obtain behaviours for solving future tasks faster, or even without further learning.

 We empirically verify our framework in a series of experiments, where an agent is i) pretrained on a set of base tasks provided by the Boolean algebra framework, and ii) when the pretrained tasks are not base tasks.
-We show that agents here are able to achieve good performance on new tasks before training even starts.
-Finally, we demonstrate our framework in the lifelong RL setting where an agent receives tasks from an unknown non-stationary distribution and must determine what skills to learn and add to its library, and how to combine its current skills to solve new tasks.
+We show that agents here are able to achieve significant jumpstarts on new tasks.
+Finally, we demonstrate our framework in the lifelong RL setting where an agent receives tasks from an unknown (possibly non-stationary) distribution and must determine what skills to learn and add to its library, and how to combine its current skills to solve new tasks.
 Results demonstrate that this framework enables agents to quickly learn a set of skills, resulting in a combinatorial explosion in their abilities.
-Consequently, even when tasks are sampled randomly from an unknown distribution, an agent is able leverage its existing skills to solve new tasks without further learning, thereby generalising over task distributions.
+Consequently, even when tasks are sampled randomly from an unknown distribution, an agent can leverage its existing skills to solve new tasks without further learning, thereby generalising over task distributions.